 To keep the top surface of the stone even and corresponding to the ground level, you can use your spirit-leveler.
 Check levels in both directions.
 Tap the stone into place to fix it correctly.
 Spirit-level also helps you keep the desired slope of the top surface of the stones or nullify it at all.

 Backfill around the Stones

-When you fixed all stones in a path as per string line, now it is time to backfill the gaps around each stone.
+When you fixed all stones in a path as per the string line, now it is time to backfill the gaps around each stone.
 You can use the excavated ground material or gravel for it.
-It will make stone surfaces even and matching with the level of the ground.
+It will make stone surfaces even and matching the level of the ground.
 Let mortar beneath the stones dry up for the next 24 hours, meanwhile, avoid walking on stones.

-We hope our installation guide has to depict all important steps to follow for your next DIY stepping stone installation project.
+We hope our installation guide has to depict all the important steps to follow for your next DIY stepping stone installation project.
 World of Stones USA is the destination where you can obtain the best quality natural stones for your stepping stone projects and well as complete guidance to make it memorable and successful.